State university system: History

-Castleton University in Vermont is the oldest state university in New England, chartered in 1787.
+Castleton University in Vermont was the oldest state university in New England, chartered in 1787.
 This was soon followed by the charter of The University of Vermont (UVM) in 1791.
 However, neither institution was a "state university" in the modern sense of the term until many decades later.
 Castleton began as the Rutland County Grammar School.
 It did not become a postsecondary institution until the campus became home to the State Normal School in 1867.
 Although the school became state-supported at that time, its campus remained privately owned until 1912.
 UVM was chartered as a private institution and did not become a public university until 1865.
 The first institution in New England to actually operate as a public university is Westfield State University in Massachusetts, which has been public since its founding in 1838.

 Consideration of public higher education was included in the earliest westward expansion of the U.S. with the Northwest Ordinance of 1787, which established the Northwest Territory.
 It stated: "Religion, morality, and knowledge, being necessary to good government and the happiness of mankind, schools and the means of education shall forever be encouraged."
 Ohio University (1804) was the first state school so established in the territory (and is also the oldest state university that has continuously operated as a public institution), with the other developing states similarly creating public universities to serve the citizens.
 On a national basis, the state university system was also assisted by the establishment of the Land-grant universities, under the Morrill Land-Grant Colleges Acts of 1862 and 1890.

 Many state universities were founded in the middle 19th century, in particular supported by the Morrill Land-Grant Colleges Acts of 1862 and 1890.

 Many state universities—such as UCLA, Arizona State, and SUNY Geneseo—were founded as normal schools.

 Following the Second World War, many state universities were merged with smaller institutions to achieve economies of scale in administration and also to raise the prestige of the degrees granted by some smaller institutions.
 A prominent example of this is the State University of New York, which is the largest comprehensive system of universities, colleges, and community colleges in the United States.

 During the 1970s, further mergers took place and the concept of a state system was widely adopted.

 Some states have more than one state university system.
 For example, California has the University of California and the California State University as four-year university systems, and the California Community Colleges as its community college system.
-Texas has six state university systems, plus four independent public universities.
+Texas has seven state university systems (one of which currently consists of only one institution), plus one independent public university.